Best User Analytics Tools for SaaS

 This helps you to identify the issues they are facing and improve your UI and UX design naturally.

-If you notice users failing to adopt a feature even after requesting it, it might mean that the feature is not in an intuitive place in your product or they need help with more secondary onboarding.
+If you notice users failing to adopt a feature even after requesting it, it might mean that the feature is not in an intuitive place in your product or they need help with more in-app guidance.

 Building reactive in-app experiences based on user analytics insights can help you tackle this issue promptly.